 Credit cards can leave you caught in a cotton wash cycle that never ends.
 Credit cards provide constant access to funds and hence, the temptation to spend and incur credit is very high.
 Obsessively using credit cards to make impulsive purchases can lead to a cycle of unmanageable debt.
 Monthly credit card bills only require a minimum payment, which can contribute to a cycle of debt.

 Credit cards traditionally carry higher interest rates, compared to personal loans.
 As a result, you spend more in the long run if you always use a credit card for large expenses.

-Here are some questions to ask yourself when you’re considering personal loans or credit cards.
+Here are some questions to ask yourself when you’re considering taking out personal finance or credit cards.

-If the answer is yes, then consider a personal loan.
-Some lenders allow you to transfer credit card debt over to a personal loan.
+If the answer is yes, then consider personal finance.
+Some lenders allow you to transfer credit card debt over to a cash loan.
 Before consolidating your debt, shop around for the most suitable option for you.
-ASIC’s Money Smart is always a good place to start your search for anything finance.
+ASIC’s Money Smart is always a good place to start your search for anything in finance.

-Remember before making your decision between personal loans and credit cards, keep these tidbits in mind:
+Remember before making your decision between loans and credit cards, keep these tidbits in mind:

-Consider all your options before making a decision and remember that our loan specialists are always ready for a chat.
+Consider all your options before applying for a personal loan and remember that our loan specialists are always ready for a chat.

 Love learning about the tops tips for finance?
-Then, discover tops tips on how to change your spending habits.
+Then, discover top tips on how to change your spending habits.